MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 ---
-title: Rehost a Contoso app by migrating it to Azure VMs and SQL Server AlwaysOn availability group | Microsoft Docs
+title: Rehost an app by migrating it to Azure VMs and SQL Server AlwaysOn availability group | Microsoft Docs
 description: Learn how Contoso rehost an on-premises app by migrating it to Azure VMs and SQL Server AlwaysOn availability group
 services: site-recovery
 author: rayne-wiselman